-Spain is one of the major wine producers in the world and Catalonia, the region where Barcelona is located, has ancient traditions in wine making and distribution.
+Spain is one of the major wine producers in the world.
+Catalonia, the region where Barcelona is located, has ancient traditions in wine making and distribution.
 We want to share with you a brief history of Catalan wines and importance in our local culture.

 Wine making in Catalonia

 Nowadays this area has one of the highest concentrations of certified wineries in Spain.
 With a total of 11 designations of origin (DO) and Cava, a landmark among the world’s sparkling wines.
 We are very glad we can also make you a part of this ancient tradition.
-In fact, we can take you on a trip to the ´wine country´ of Alella or Pla de Bages located just a short drive away from the city center of Barcelona.
+In fact, we can take you on a trip to the wine region of Alella or Pla de Bages located just a short drive away from the city center of Barcelona.